MattNolanLab/in_vivo_ephys_openephys/README.md

 * firing_times : array of all firing event times that belong to cluster from the open field exploration (in sampling points)
 * number_of_spikes : total number of spikes in session excluding opto tagging part
 * mean_firing_rate : total number of spikes / total time exclding opto tagging data [Hz]
+* recording_length_seconds : length of recording (sec)
+* isolation : cluster quality metric (see MountainSort paper)
+* noise_overlap : cluster quality metric (see MountainSort paper)
+* peak_snr : cluster quality metric (see MountainSort paper)
+* peak_amp : amplitude of spike at peak (mV)
+* all_snippets : all detected spike waveforms corresponding to cell
 * firing_times_opto : array of firing events from the opto tagging part of the recording (in sampling points)
 * position_x : x coordinate of position of animal in arena in cm corresponding to each firing event from the exploration
 * position_y : y coordinate of position of animal in arena in cm corresponding to each firing event from the exploration
 * position_x_pixels : x coordinate of position of animal in arena in pixels corresponding to each firing event from the exploration
 * position_y_pixels : y coordinate of position of animal in arena in pixels corresponding to each firing event from the exploration
 * hd : head-direction of animal in degrees corresponding to each firing event from the exploration [-180;180]
+* speed : speed of animal corresponding to each firing event
+* speed_score : The speed score is a measure of the correlation between the firing rate of the neuron and the running speed of the animal.
+The firing times of the neuron are binned at the same sampling rate as the position data (speed).
+The resulting temporal firing histogram is then smoothed with a Gaussian (standard deviation ~250ms).
+Speed and temporal firing rate are correlated (Pearson correlation) to obtain the speed score.
+Based on: Gois & Tort, 2018, Cell Reports 25, 1872–1884
+* speed_score_p_values : p value corrsponding to speed score
+* border_score : border scores according to Solstad et al (2008)
+* corner_score : Corner scores and cue scores are also formalised loosely following the b = (cM - dm) / (cM + dm) structure.
+* ThetaPower :
+* ThetaIndex :
+* Boccara_theta_class :
 * firing_maps : binned data array for each cluster with firing rate maps
+* rate_map_autocorrelogram : autocorrelogram of diring rate map (shifted in 2d)
+* grid_spacing : Defined by Hafting, Fyhn, Molden, Moser, Moser (2005) as the distance from the central autocorrelogram peak to the vertices of the inner hexagon in the autocorrelogram (the median of the six distances).
+This should be in cm.
+* field_size : Defined by Wills, Barry, Cacucci (2012) as the square root of the area of the central peak of the autocorrelogram divided by pi.
+(This should be in cm2.)
+* grid_score : Defined by Krupic, Bauza, Burton, Barry, O'Keefe (2015) as the difference between the minimum correlation coefficient for autocorrelogram rotations of 60 and 120 degrees and the maximum correlation coefficient for autocorrelogram rotations of 30, 90 and 150 degrees.
+This score can vary between -2 and 2, although generally values above below -1.5 or above 1.5 are uncommon.
 * hd_spike_histogram : polar histogram of HD when the cell fired.
 For each degree the number of events are counted and then smoothing is done on this data by adding the values up in a (23 degree) rolling window.
 For each degree between 0 and 360 the number of events between n-window and n+window is added up.
 This histogram is then divided by the histogram obtained from all the HD data from the session divided by the sampling rate.
 `spike_histogram = spike_histogram_hd/(hd_histogram_session/ephys_sampling_rate)`